Cazzie David Posts Pic In Bikini Top, Cut-Off Shorts After Ex Pete Davidson Shares Sexy Snap Of Ariana Grande

 And since Pete and Ariana’s relationship has been highlighted in the press for the past few weeks, it’s safe to assume that Cazzie simply cannot get her ex-boyfriend out of her head since his photo is on every news outlet.
 Over the weekend, the 24-year-old shared a sexy photo of herself.
 In the snapshot that was posted to her Instagram account, the comedienne sits on her bike as she shows off her toned figure in a pair of daisy duke shorts and a bright colored bikini top.

-David leaves little the the imagination with her short shorts and triangle bikini top and the photo sent her fans into a frenzy.
-Within just two days of posting the image, Cazzie’s followers have already given the photo a big thumbs up with over 29,000 likes in addition to 650 plus comments.
+David leaves little to the imagination with her short shorts and triangle bikini top and the photo sent her fans into a frenzy.
+Within just two days of posting the image, Cazzie’s followers have already given the photo a big thumbs up with over 29,000 likes in addition to 650-plus comments.
 Of course, some fans commented on David’s former relationship with Pete Davidson while countless others gushed over how amazing she looks.

 “Brilliant and lovely and funny and that’s all you need really.
 If you had a cat you’d be perf–OH MY GOD.”